ffunatsu/nannou_sketches/README.md

 $ cargo watch -x "run --example [example_name]"
 ```

-(not truly hot reloading, but nealy the same.)
+(not truly hot reloading, but nearly the same.)

 ### Asset hot reloading (such as wgsl)